Skip to main content

 Observatory

-The observatory structure contains a 12.5" telescope.
-In addition to night sky viewing, the telescope is outfitted with an H-alpha filter for solar viewing.
-For more information, contact Natalia Lewandowska.
+The observatory structure houses a 16" telescope.
+In addition to night sky viewing, the telescope is outfitted with a filter for solar viewing.
+For more information, contact Shashi Kanbur.

 Pavilion